marclove/handbook/becoming-a-gaslighter.md

 We could go as far as to hire you as a sub-contractor for a week to work on a client project.
-This really gives us a view into how you'll fit in, your skill level in relavent technologies, and your personal process.
+This really gives us a view into how you'll fit in, your skill level in relevant technologies, and your personal process.
 We'll also see you demonstrate your character and values in real situations.
 This also gives you time to see how we really run projects; not just words on our blog or user groups.

-This is a big commitment from you and from us to organize.
-If you're a full-time employee it might mean taking a week off to come work with us.
+This is a big commitment for both of us.
+If you're a full-time employee it could mean taking a week off to come work with us.
 If you're a freelancer, it could mean significantly adjusting your schedule to fit a week in with us.

 We understand this is hard to do, but it gives us the best feel for how we'll work together.
 If you are a freelancer and have